Rosenwald School

-Rosenwald-Washington collaboration
+History

+After the Civil War, Republicans established public schools and funded colleges and universities as part of their Reconstruction era efforts to rebuild the South.
+The Freedmen's Bureau partnered with church groups to establish school for African Americans.

+Disputes over funding ensued.
+The Rosenwald-Washington collaboration developed to address the needs of rural students, especially the children of formerly enslaved people.

 In the segregated schools of the South, African American children were sent to woefully underfunded schools.
 The collaboration of Rosenwald and Washington led to the construction of almost 5,000 schools for black children in the eleven states of the former Confederacy as well as Oklahoma, Missouri, Kentucky, and Maryland.
 As a result of their collaboration, approximately one-third of African American children were educated in these schools.

 The Rosenwald-Washington model required the buy-in of African American communities as well as the support of white governing bodies.
 Black communities raised more than $4.7 million to aid in construction, plus often donating land and labor.
 Research has found that the Rosenwald program accounts for a sizable portion of the educational gains of rural Southern black persons during this period.
 This research also found significant effects on school attendance, literacy, years of schooling, cognitive test scores, and Northern migration, with gains highest in the most disadvantaged counties.